 Better known as the Huey, this UH-1 Iroquois was obtained by Dover AFB for use as a load trainer.
 It has been repainted to represent an Air Force Huey used for medical evacuation, rescue missions and administrative support.
-This helicopter is on display at the museum but it is not a part of the museum’s collection.

 The UH-1H is a light-lift utility helicopter used to support Air Force Space Command missile wings and groups.
 The helicopter has a number of uses.
 Its primary mission includes: